 Glossy Bathroom Tile

 Multiple showerheads means more water, and therefore over consumption of water and energy.
 With consumers making more environmentally-friendly design decisions, it makes sense they’re opting for one showerhead.
-Plus, who wants to clean a bunch of showerheads?
-Oh, here’s how to clean them by the way.
+Try these showerheads for a better shower experience.

 Beige and Taupe Color Schemes

 Along with avoiding all-white and chevron, consumers are passing up on beiges and taupes.
 Why?
 Neutrals have become boring.
 Richer colors are in!

 Fluorescent Box Lighting